 You'll get the results of your exam through MyChart and a letter.
 Sometimes, your provider will call you to talk about the scans and your next steps.

 Ask Your Provider About Breast Ultrasound

 Breast ultrasound can find breast cancers that mammograms might miss.
-Ask your doctor about the screening best for you.
+Talk to your doctor about which screening is best for you.